 - (a) Additional Bonus and Incentives.
-The County shall grant a housing development that includes a child care facility in compliance with this Section section either of the following: - (1) An additional density bonus that is an amount of floor area in square feet of residential space that is equal to or greater than the floor area of the child care facility; or - (2) An additional concession or incentive that contributes significantly to the economic feasibility of the construction of the child care facility. - (b) Requirements to Qualify for Additional Bonus and Incentives. - (1) The County shall require, as a condition of approving the housing development, that the following occur: - (A) The child care facility shall remain in operation for a period of time that is as long as or longer than the period of time during which the density bonus units are required to remain affordable in compliance with sections 83.03.0870 (Continued Availability), below; and - (B) Of the children who attend the child care facility, the children of very low income households, lower income households, or families of moderate income shall equal a percentage that is equal to or greater than the percentage of dwelling units that are required for very low income households, lower income households, or families of moderate income in compliance with sections 83.03.0320(a) (Eligibility for Bonus, Incentives, or ConcessionsResident Requirements), above.
+The County shall grant a housing development that includes a child care facility in compliance with this section either of the following: - (1) An additional density bonus that is an amount of floor area in square feet of residential space that is equal to or greater than the floor area of the child care facility; or - (2) An additional concession or incentive that contributes significantly to the economic feasibility of the construction of the child care facility. - (b) Requirements to Qualify for Additional Bonus and Incentives. - (1) The County shall require, as a condition of approving the housing development, that the following occur:

-(2) The County shall not be required to provide a density bonus or concession for a child care facility in compliance with this section if it finds, based upon substantial evidence, that the community has adequate child care facilities.
+- (A) The child care facility shall remain in operation for a period of time that is as long as or longer than the period of time during which the density bonus units are required to remain affordable in compliance with section 83.03.080 (Continued Availability); and - (B) Of the children who attend the child care facility, the children of very low income households, lower income households, or families of moderate income shall equal a percentage that is equal to or greater than the percentage of dwelling units that are required for very low income households, lower income households, or families of moderate income in compliance with section 83.03.030 (Eligibility for Bonus, Incentives, or Concessions). - (2) The County shall not be required to provide a density bonus or concession for a child care facility in compliance with this section if it finds, based upon substantial evidence, that the community has adequate child care facilities.

-83.03.0870 Continued Availability.
+83.03.080 Continued Availability.

-The units that qualified in the housing development for a density bonus and other incentives and concessions shall continue to be available as affordable units in compliance with the following requirements, as required by Government Code § section 65915(c).
-See also § section 83.03.1240 (Control of Resale).
+The units that qualified in the housing development for a density bonus and other incentives and concessions shall continue to be available as affordable units in compliance with the following requirements, as required by Government Code section 65915(c).
+See also section 83.03.120 (Control of Resale).

-- (a) Duration of Affordability.
-The applicant shall agree to, and the County shall ensure, the continued availability of the units that qualified the housing development for a density bonus and other incentives and concessions, as follows. - (1) Low-, and Very Low-Income Units.
-The continued affordability of all low- and very low-income qualifying units shall be maintained for 5530 years, or a longer time if required by the construction or mortgage financing assistance program, mortgage insurance program or rental subsidy program. - (2) Moderate Income Units in Common Interest Development.
-The continued availability of moderate-income units in a common interest development shall be maintained for a minimum of ten years. - (b) Unit Cost Requirements.
-The rents and owner-occupied costs charged for the housing units in the development that qualify the project for a density bonus and other incentives and concessions, shall not exceed the following amounts during the period of continued availability required by this Ssection: - (1) Lower Income Units.
-Except as provided below in Subsection 83.03.080(b)(2), Rrents for the lower income density bonus units shall be set at an affordable rent as defined in Health and Safety Code § section 50053; and
+(a) Duration of Affordability.
+The applicant shall agree to, and the County shall ensure, the continued affordability of all low- and very low-income qualifying units shall be maintained for 55 years, or a longer time if required by the construction or mortgage financing assistance program, mortgage insurance program or rental subsidy program.

+(b) Unit Cost Requirements.
+The rents charged for the housing units in the development that qualify the project for a density bonus and other incentives and concessions, shall not exceed the following amounts during the period of continued availability required by this section: